MicrosoftDocs/power-platform/power-platform/alm/custom-host-pipelines.md

 ### Accessing the Deployment Pipeline Configuration app from Power Apps

-From the **Pipelines** page within any solution, the **Manage pipelines** button in the command bar navigates to the configuration app of the pipelines host that is associated with the current environment:
+From the **Pipelines** page within any solution, the **Manage pipelines** command on the command bar navigates to the configuration app of the pipelines host that is associated with the current environment:

 1. If the current environment is associated with a custom pipelines host, the button links to the Deployment Pipeline Configuration app within the dedicated Host environment.
 1. If the current environment is associated with the Platform host, the button links to an embedded Deployment Pipeline Configuration app within Power Apps.

-The Deployment Pipeline Configuration app can be accessed by anyone with the Deployment Pipeline Administrator role if using a custom host, and any tenant administrator for the app associated with the Platform host.
+The Deployment Pipeline Configuration app can be accessed by anyone with the Deployment Pipeline Administrator role if using a custom host, and any tenant administrator for the app associated with the platform host.

 #### Manually disassociating environments from one host and associating them with another host

 1. From Power Apps (make.powerapps.com), begin in an environment that you want to disassociate, and select **Solutions**.
 1. Choose any solution that you have access to, and select into it.
 1. Navigate to the **Pipelines** page from the left navigation pane, and then select **Manage pipelines** on the command bar.
 If you're beginning with a custom host, you can also go directly to the dedicated host environment and run the **Deployment Pipeline Configuration** app from there.
-1. Now that you are in the **Deployment Pipeline Configuration** app, navigate to **Environments** from the left navigation pane.
+1. Now that you are in the **Deployment Pipeline Configuration** app, go to **Environments** from the left navigation pane.
 1. In the **Added Deployment Environments** table shown by default, select the environment records for the environments that you want to disassociate from this host.
 1. Select **Delete** on the command bar, and confirm deletion.
-1. For associating the deleted environments to the new host, Repeat steps 1-4 but in the context of the desired host to associate the environments with.
+1. For associating the deleted environments to the new host, repeat steps 1-4 but in the context of the desired host to associate the environments with.
-1. In the **Added Deployment Environments** table shown by default, select **New** in the command bar.
+1. In the **Added Deployment Environments** table shown by default, select **New** on the command bar.
 1. Create the environment record by assigning a name, type, environment ID, and optional description.

 Now you're able to link the environments to pipelines in the new host.